taugust777/1D-Barotropic-QG-Model/README.md

 ![Example for Model Output](images/Baro_QG_Model_Output.png)

-The model reproduces the expected propagation of a barotropic Rossby-wave disturbance.
+The model reproduces the expected propagation of a barotropic Rossby Wave.
 The output figure above shows the evolution of the streamfunction throughout the model run and the corresponding spatial structure at a selected time step.

 # Packages